The Sundays: 1988: Formation

-Vocalist Harriet Wheeler and guitarist David Gavurin met as students at Bristol University in the mid-1980s.
+Vocalist Harriet Wheeler and guitarist David Gavurin had met as students at Bristol University in the mid-1980s.
 Wheeler was from Reading, the daughter of an architect and a teacher, and studied English literature.
 Gavurin was from Wembley and actively pursued a degree in the Romance languages, particularly French and Spanish.
 The two fell in love and began living together.
-Following graduation they wrote music in their free time while collecting unemployment benefits.
-Except for Wheeler's vocal duties in a band called Jim Jiminee, the couple had no musical background.
+Following graduation, they wrote music in their free time while collecting unemployment benefits.
+Previously, Wheeler had played gigs with Cruel Shoes, an early incarnation of the band Jim Jiminee; otherwise, the couple had no musical background.
 Commenting on his desire to compose, Gavurin said, "It was something I'd always wanted to do, although I never wanted to be in a band when I was younger, like many kids do.
 It just dawned on me gradually."
 Wheeler displayed similar feelings: "There was never a time I wanted to be incredibly famous, or in a pop group," she said.
 "It just seemed a great thing to do to spend time working on something that's your own."

 After the couple completed several songs – and migrated to London – they enlisted the support of bassist Paul Brindley and drummer Patrick Hannan, who had also attended Bristol University.
-Hannan's brother, Nick had also been a member of Jim Jiminee, which briefly featured Wheeler as vocalist (see paragraph above).
+Hannan's brother, Nick, had also been a member of Jim Jiminee, which briefly featured Wheeler as vocalist (see paragraph above).
 The band chose the name "The Sundays" as it was the only one everyone could agree upon.
 Demo tapes were sent out to several London clubs after the group felt energized by their efforts; Gavurin stated in a Rolling Stone interview that "by the end of the year we were thinking, 'Hang on a minute, some of this [music] is good!'"
 Responses to the tape were enthusiastic and an employee at Vertigo Club offered the band an opening slot for an upcoming show in August 1988.
 "By chance there were three reviewers from the top music papers there," said Wheeler.
 "They were supposed to review the main band, but instead they wrote about us."
-The group subsequently became the focus of a record label bidding war, which author Peter Buckley described as a "frenzy".
+The group subsequently became the focus of a record label bidding war.
 They eventually signed with Rough Trade Records and had a distribution deal signed for the United States with DGC Records.